-WHERE: First Friday happens throughout the Kendall Yards Business District, but has always been centered at Marmot Art Space (1206 1/2 Summit Pkwy, in Adams Alley, right behind MonkeyBoy Bicycles, across the alley from Craftsman Cellars and Solace – Mead & Cider).
+WHERE: First Friday in Kendall Yards happens throughout the Kendall Yards Business District, but has always been centered at Marmot Art Space (1202 Summit Pkwy, in Adams Alley, right across the alley from Craftsman Cellars and 3Ninjas).

-WHY ELSE: Our newest neighbor, Solace Mead & Cider just opened.
+WHY ELSE:3Ninjas opened recently – and they’re right across the alley from us!
+You loved them for years as a food truck at our Kendall Yards Night Market.
+Now you can see them all four seasons!
+Don’t forget that Umi Kitchen & Sushi Bar opened awhile back – to rave reviews.
+Tonight’s a great night to try it out.
+Maryhill Winery is one of our newer neighbors– 5,000 sq. ft. of wine, along with a beautiful view of the Spokane River Gorge.
 Great excuse to visit them.
 Never been to Boutique Bleu, our new women’s clothing boutique?
 Friday is a great day for that!
-Core Pilates, Mom’s Custom Tattoo, and William Grant Gallery & Framing all host artists as well.
+Core Pilates and William Grant Gallery & Framing all host artists as well.
 Why not have a glass of wine at Craftsman Cellars while you check out their artist?
 Of course, Brainfreeze Ice Creamery, Central Food, Veraci Pizza, Wandering Table, Nectar Wine & Beer, will all be happy to see you, too!

 MORE: Veraci Pizza, on the house!